nyonks1471/BlueNyonks/README.md

 5. Executes using payload.txt file.
 6. Successful execution will result in automatic connection and script running.

-## Duckyscript 💻
-🚧 Work in Progress:
-- Suggest me ideas

-## Version 2.1 🐛
-- Updated UI
-- Improved User Experience
-- Bluetooth Debugger; Checks your bluetooth adapters, and installed dependancies before allowing access to the application, this is to prevent devices that are not supported.
+##  Checks your bluetooth adapters, and installed dependancies before allowing access to the application, this is to prevent devices that are not supported.
-- Please Note: Numerous Changes have been made,please reference the commit history for specific changes.

-## What's Planned for the Next Release?
+## What's Planned for the
-- Integrated DuckyScript Console for attacks that want to maintain persistance, after a payload has been ran
-- Suggest What Should be added next!
-Join https://discord.gg/HackNexus

 #### 📝 Example payload.txt:
 ```bash
 REM Title of the payload